๐ŸŽผHistory of Music

 Why This Matters

-Jazz isn't just a genre—it's a living laboratory of musical innovation that the AP Music History exam expects you to understand as a series of stylistic movements and technical breakthroughs.
-You're being tested on how musicians responded to each other, pushed against conventions, and created new sounds that rippled through American culture and beyond.
+Jazz isn't just a genre.
+It's a living laboratory of musical innovation, and an Intro to Music course expects you to understand it as a series of stylistic movements and technical breakthroughs.
+You're learning how musicians responded to each other, pushed against conventions, and created new sounds that rippled through American culture and beyond.
 The connections matter: bebop as a reaction to swing, cool jazz as a response to bebop, free jazz as a rejection of both.

 Pioneers of Jazz Language